A MOOC (massive open online course) is a free, but non-credited university-level distance course, open to everyone on Internet.

 Moreover, when using these works, in the broad sense of the term, no one may remove the name of Université Laval from them or modify the content by adding, deleting or using other means, without adversely affecting Université Laval’s moral rights.

-Participants have access to the content of the learning site for up to one year after completing the course.
+Participants have access to the content of the learning site until August 2019.

 Enrolling in a MOOC is very simple and takes only a few minutes.

 You do not have a MOOC account or an IDUL.

 - Complete the registration form on the MOOC home page.

 - When you receive the activation email, activate your account and follow the instructions to complete your registration.

 You already have a MOOC account or an IDUL.